Achieving her Goals

 God bless you.

 Ori, also known affectionately as Mee (which means bear), graduated from the School of Law at Mae Fah Luang University in Chiang Rai.
 She is currently working at a law advisory clinic in the hospital of Songyang, Taak to educate the minority hill tribes (women and young children) of their rights.
 Her little pleasure in life is listening to good music on Youtube.
-She is now a proud mother of a little boy.
+She is now a proud mother of a sweet little boy.